Superskyyy/skywalking-python/docs/en/setup/faq/How-to-use-with-gunicorn.md

 serves requests.

 > Tired of understanding these complicated multiprocessing behaviors?
 > Try the new `sw-python run --prefork/-p` support for Gunicorn first!
-(Only works for Python3.8+ if you use gRPC.
-HTTP and Kafka works for 3.7+)
 > You can always fall back to the manual approach (although it's also non-intrusive for application).

 ## Automatic Injection Approach (Non-intrusive)